AnnaMGardner/CS4641Project/index.md

 In the PCA explained variance, we can see that to keep over 90% of the information, we need to maintain 9 dimensions from our 11 features.
 The success of clustering with 9 dimensions is very difficult to visualize.
 As such, we took multiple approaches to our clustering analysis to visualized both dimension reduced and full-dimension clustering results as well as with balanced and unbalanced data.
 By reducing to 3 dimensions with PCA, only 40% of data variance is maintained.
 It is clear in the data visualizations that the different targets are heavily overlapping.
 This can be explained by the fact that our features have very little correlation and are also all important risk factors for stroke.
 Thus, by reducing dimensions, important information from certain features is lost.
 Given this knowledge and the obvious overlapping of target values in the visualizations, unsupervised learning in 3D or lower dimension is very unlikely to distinguish the two targets.

 ### Unsupervised Learning
+Additionally, we used the elbow method to determine the optimal number of clusters.
+The target of the original dataset has only values 1 and 0.
+This indicates that ideally our data would form two clusters, one indicating a positive and one indicating a negative target value.
+However, after using the elbow method to find the optimal number of clusters, 5 or 7 will generate a much better loss.
+Also, the results of our TSNE and PCA dimension reduction showed visibly that there were more than two clusters present for each of these dimension reductions.

 In finding the optimal number of clusters, our hope is that certain clusters might have significance in terms of stroke risk on a spectrum.
 Given the use of multiple clusters, we are lacking a ground truth, and therefore only internal measurements of cluster success could be used.
 Both scores are indicating that the K-means (and GMM) may not be a good clustering algorithm in this case.
 We may need to consider another clustering algorithm.